OmarThinks/OmarThinks/README.md

 ## What am I doing now?
-Thank God, I started a part-time job.
+Thank God, I started working at <a href="https://karat.com/">Karat</a>.
 And in my free time, I might study more Django.